FTL-Hyperspace/FTL-Hyperspace/BUILDING.LINUX.md

 ## Building

+We currently build in CodeBlocks... someone could setup CMake and or GNU Autotools for us but currently we don't use a makefile at all...
+So, you'll need *CodeBlocks* installed

+Install several libraries needed for building
-Install boost C++ library
+Boost C++ library
-On Ubuntu it's
+libSDL2 (and the 32-bit version)
+liblua5.3-dev (you can probably use liblua5.4-dev without issue but current code is built against 5.3) On Ubuntu it's
-`sudo apt-get install libboost-all-dev`
+`sudo apt-get install libboost-all-dev lua5.3 liblua5.3-dev libsdl2-dev:i386 libsdl2-dev`

 You need `gcc` and all the basic C dev stuff
-TODO: Put some better info here :P
 `sudo apt-get install build-essential gcc-multilib g++-multilib`
-***NOTE*** You need **`gcc-4.8`** ideally `4.8.4` or `4.8.5` (FTL was built with 4.8.4) Ubuntu 20.04 does not have GCC 4 as an option.
+***NOTE*** You need **`gcc-4.8`** ideally `4.8.4` or `4.8.5` (FTL was built with 4.8.4)
-***NOTE*** Any gcc `4.9.0` or above *will not work* due to a change in the C++11 libraries that occurred after FTL was built
+***NOTE*** Any gcc `4.9.0` or above ***will not work*** due to a change in the C++11 libraries that occurred after FTL was built

+### Installing GCC 4.8
+Honestly go look up some info online for your specific distro, you can probably find a .deb or .rpm file of GCC 4.8.4 or 4.8.5 for your distro https://gcc.gnu.org/wiki/InstallingGCC

 If you are on an older version of Ubuntu (or your distro has a copy of 4.8 in it) you might be able to install it with your package manager like
 `sudo apt-get install gcc-4.8-multilib g++-4.8-multilib` (on Ubuntu Xenial at least or if you have the xenial source added to Ubuntu)

-You need `libsdl2-dev` and the 32-bit version
-`sudo apt-get install libsdl2-dev:i386 libsdl2-dev`

-Not sure if we can use a lesser library.

-### Installing GCC 4.8
-Honestly go look up some info online for your specific distro, you can probably find a .deb or .rpm file of GCC 4.8.4 or 4.8.5 for your distro https://gcc.gnu.org/wiki/InstallingGCC

 On Ubuntu 20.04
 Go add